 Having diabetes calls for a long-term commitment to managing your wellbeing.
-Good diabetes management requires you to follow a healthy lifestyle that includes regular physical activity, healthy eating and regular appointments with your diabetes team.
+Good diabetes management requires you to follow a healthy lifestyle that includes regular physical activity, healthy eating and regular appointments with your diabetes care team.

 Diabetes NSW & ACT recognises how the condition can impact a range of aspects in everyday life, including your relationships, mental wellbeing, work etc, so we have created some fact sheets to assist in managing some of the daily challenges you may come across.
+Find out more about:

 We’ve put together

 Diabetes can be a source of stress and stress can cause fluctuations in blood glucose levels.
 Additionally, dealing with the stigma can be challenging and cause distress.
 However a bigger influence on your diabetes management is likely to be the way you look after your diabetes while under stress.